gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 **1.2.14.2**
 - Riptide can be combined with loyalty and Channeling on a trident or book
 - Waterlogging blocks and then breaking the waterlogged block will not update the water source, allowing for water to float
 - Level 1 water layers are sometimes left behind after removing a water source when the water is adjacent to non full blocks.
 These are invalid water configurations.
-- Zombie villagers that spawn in igloos and abandoned villages currently have a speed value of 0.7, which is faster than normally obtainable
-- Flowers, Saplings, and Dead Bushes can be waterlogged.
-Make sure to make the sapling a dark oak sapling so it doesn't update

 **1.4.0 - 1.2.16.3 (Downgrading)**
 - Downgrading loyalty II or loyalty III enchanted books will convert them to curse of binding, which can then be applied to any enchantable armor items.
 Updating these items will create armor with loyalty II or loyalty III.

 **1.4.0**
-- *Putting a TNT on a string that is connected to tripwire hooks and blowing it up, it can create a tripwire hook ghost block.
-If you mine the ghost block at the same time a portal lights you have an oppurtunity to obtain a portal tile. https://www.youtube.com/watch?v=dYYz6a0VyDQ*
+- Putting a TNT on a string that is connected to tripwire hooks and blowing it up, it can create a tripwire hook ghost block.
+If you mine the ghost block at the same time a portal lights you have an oppurtunity to obtain a portal tile. https://www.youtube.com/watch?v=dYYz6a0VyDQ
-- *Portal Blocks do not update if placed next to each other.*
+- Portal Blocks do not update if placed next to each other.
-- *Dolphins before 1.5 could not be fed raw cod and this will not revert upon updating to newer versions*
+- Dolphins before 1.5 could not be fed raw cod and this will not revert upon updating to newer versions

 **Beta 1.5.0.0**
 - Husks that were converted to regular zombies via drowning them would have superspeed on land
 - Zombies that convert to Drowneds will be missing the minecraft:+melee_mode tag, making it impossible for them to hit you, making them passive
 - In 1.5, Zombie Villagers found in Zombie Villages will be extremely fast.
 Updating from 1.5 directly to 1.21.41 will revert them.
 To keep them you must update from 1.5 to 1.8 to 1.10 to 1.11 to 1.21 in that order.

-**Beta 1.5.0.4**
-- Using a dispenser on a water column with a bubble column will remove the water but will preserve the bubble column, allowing for waterless bubble columns

 **1.5.0**
+- Flowers, Saplings, and Dead Bushes can be waterlogged.
+Make sure to make the sapling a dark oak sapling so it doesn't update
+- Water, flowing water, lava, and flowing lava can be obtained through various ways of Mining Block Transfer.
 - Using the CSC knowledge you can rename 27 items 16000 of one letter and putting them in one shulker and mining them will give you any one item from CSC depending on the letter.
 You can obtain any item from the CSC glitch with the IDs of -33 to -63 and 33 to 63.
 A giving an id of -33 and B giving and id of 33.
 This is a list of Elements and illegals with the letter/symbol that you can obtain them with in this spreadsheet: https://docs.google.com/spreadsheets/u/0/d/1kHdwFMY0aLSELdt6vEQ3p2LySG4ivMbEJv6oP-MihZI/edit?gid=0&pli=1&authuser=0#gid=0
 - Invalid oak buttons could be obtained in survival mode by mining an oak button with an enchanted Silk Touch tool.
 Note that the direction the player was facing determined the damage/metadata value the oak button had upon dropping as an item.
 Facing north would give a damage/metadata value of 3, facing east would give a value of 4, facing south would give a value of 2, facing down would give a value of 1, and facing up would give a value of 0.
+- Using a dispenser on a water column with a bubble column will remove the water but will preserve the bubble column, allowing for waterless bubble columns

 **1.6.0.1**
 - Phantoms in this version have 5 hearts instead of 10 hearts.
 - If you spawn the Enderdragon in the end, and then every player who is in the End dies and goes back to the Overworld, and then traveling back to the end.
 The dragon should not be there.
 Return to the Overworld, and the ender dragon will be there in the Overworld, allowing for the Enderdragon outside the End.
 Placing a Nether Portal at the world spawn exactly will send the Ender Dragon to the Nether once it is transferred out of the End
-- *Mining up the Mushroom Blocks from Huge Mushrooms found in Swamps and Dark Oak Forests can give you different data values of Mushrooom blocks from 1-9 and mining up the Mushroom Stems from Huge Mushrooms will give you a Data Value 10 Mushroom Block*
+- Mining up the Mushroom Blocks from Huge Mushrooms found in Swamps and Dark Oak Forests can give you different data values of Mushrooom blocks from 1-9 and mining up the Mushroom Stems from Huge Mushrooms will give you a Data Value 10 Mushroom Block

 **1.7.0**
-- *You can put a Jack-o-lantern on an armor stand, player, and mobs via dispensers*
+- You can put a Jack-o-lantern on an armor stand, player, and mobs via dispensers
+- Crafting Undyed Shulker Boxes will give you a shulker box with a data value of 16

 **Beta 1.8.0.8 (Android)**
 - Mining up a Double Slab will give you a Double Slab item depending on the type of slab used
 - Using a Bamboo based Farm, you can obtain Bedrock by using Mining Block Transfer.
 Tutorial by PRGRMR: https://www.youtube.com/watch?v=gA4l__oYjQ0, Full Tutorial Here: https://www.youtube.com/watch?v=xJ-5SR88RVs
-- Snowlogging flowers and then breaking blocks underneath and letting it fall into a bubble column will result in the snow layers dropping with invalid data values

 **1.8-1.11+**
 - Updating Baby V1 Zombie Villagers to newer versions will cause the baby zombie villager to not fully convert and have the same body as a adult zombie villager, have faster speed and have a larger head size than normal

 **1.9.0**
-- *Mining up the Mushroom Blocks from Huge Mushrooms found in Swamps and Dark Oak Forests will give you a Mushroom Block with a data value of 0.*
+- Mining up the Mushroom Blocks from Huge Mushrooms found in Swamps and Dark Oak Forests will give you a Mushroom Block with a data value of 0.
 - Scaffolding can currently be placed on conduits, which will be unobtainable in future versions

 **1.10.0 (Experimental)**